cayton10/cayton10/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->

+ 🌱 Starting as a full time Applications Developer with TC Energy, June 1!
+Primarily working with Java, Angular, and AWS.

  🔭 Recent graduate with BS in Computer Information Technology from Marshall University in Huntington, WV with dual emphasis in Computer Application Development and Web / Mobile Application Development.</br>

- 🌱 Using Docker to locally develop a custom CMS plugin for Marshall University's available software page.
-The plugin is being developed within a WordPress environment, so lots of learning on the job!

  🤔 I’m looking for help with getting started in open source contributions.
 Starting up has been kind of intimidating, but I'll take any pointers and beginner issues.